nerandell/unix_tools/README.md

 ## man

-Used to format and display the on-line manual pages
+Used to format and display the on-line manual pages.
+Example:

-Ex.
 ```zsh
 ➜  ~ man man
 ```